-- Options Development Groups start collaborative work to develop ideas for change.
+- Options Development Group start collaborative work to develop ideas for change.

 - Feedback on ideas sought from whānau, hapū and iwi and conservation stakeholders including Conservation Boards, NZ Fish & Game Council, Federated Mountain Clubs, Forest & Bird, Environment Defence Society, Heritage NZ Pouhere Taonga, NZ Māori Tourism and Tourism Industry Aotearoa.

-- Options Development Groups consider the feedback and produce a report for the Director-General with recommendations for change.
+- Options Development Group consider the feedback and produce a report for the Director-General with recommendations for change.